jfoadi/cry/cran-comments.md

+## Submission of version 0.5.1
+This is the first release after a long time.
+Prompted mostly by request due to a failure from CRAN and M. Maechler (for R-devel).
+With this ersion I have also experiences GitHub Actions for the first time.

 ## Submission of version 0.5.0
 After first release in CRAN, this is the version containing many more functions and improvements.